Crooners celebrate Canuckia’s Cohen and a first for our very own Greenberg

 A Shabbat service with vocal resonance awaits at the Wilshire Theatre, this evening.
 The 50-voice Tabernacle Gospel Choir led by Justin White joins the Tova Marcos Singers of Temple of the Arts in an interfaith, intercultural “Shared Heritage of Freedom” service.
 They will be led by Rabbi David Baron and Bishop Charles Blake of the West Angeles Church of God in Christ.

 8 p.m.
 Wilshire Theatre Beverly Hills, 8440 Wilshire Blvd., Beverly Hills.
 (323) 658-9100.
-IFF: Engaging in disengagement — five horrible days in Gaza
+Persian Jews break with tradition to break through in Hollywood

 Students Draw on Movie for Tolerance Mural Inspiration

 In a hallway of Oscar de la Hoya Animo Charter High School in downtown Los Angeles, a three-part canvas mural covers a wall, portraying the transformation of society from one plagued by hate to one free of it.